ChristopherAndrewTopalian/CATopalian_Japanese_Knotweed_Eradication/README.md

 To make a nice row of trash bags, it's easier to tape it inside where there is no dirt.

-We tape about 5 trash bags together at the edges with some overlap with a very long piece of tape for good strength.
-This row becomes very manageable outside.
+We tape about 5 trash bags together at the edges with some overlap with a very long piece of tape for each steam for a real strong seam.

+This row of 5 trash bags taped together at the seams becomes very manageable outside.

 The first time you apply the row outside the knotweed will start pushing up trying to pierce it like a spear.